-As with so many of the monuments in this World Heritage Site Avebury was constructed, used and remodelled over an enormous period of time from about 3,000 BC for something like 1,000 years.
-There is much to tell of its development over this time and of the antiquarians and archaeologists who have excavated and interpreted it over the past 350 years since its ‘rediscovery’ to science in 1649.
+As with so many of the monuments in this World Heritage Site, Avebury was constructed, used and remodelled over an enormous period of time from about 3,000 BC for something like a thousand years.
+There is much to tell of its development over this time and of the individual elements it comprises.
+Since it was ‘rediscovered’ in 1649 many antiquarians and archaeologists, including some fascinating characters, have excavated here and developed their own interpretations of this extraordinary place.
+‘The multidimensional nature of the whole thing is never less than awe-inspiring’ (Critchlow 2007).

 Avebury super-henge – the enormous circular bank and ditch

-Inside this chalk and earth structure is a circle of what was originally about 98 massive, naturally shaped sarsen stones and within this further stone circles and features in varying degrees of preservation and restoration.
-I say ‘about 98’ sarsen stones because many of the original stones were removed, destroyed or buried during the medieval and later periods and only two of the four quadrants have been excavated.
+Inside this chalk and earth structure is a circle of what was originally about 98 massive, naturally shaped sarsen stones.
+I say ‘about 98’ sarsen stones because many of the original stones were removed, destroyed or buried during the medieval and later periods and only two of the four quadrants have been fully excavated.
+Within this circle of huge stones (megaliths) are the remains of two inner circles of about thirty even larger stones plus other features in varying degrees of preservation and restoration.

-My first visit to the great henge and stone circles of Avebury was as a primary school pupil at Preshute School in Manton and I remember how fascinated we all were particularly by the tale of ‘the barber-surgeon’.
-Believed by most experts now to be a tailor from the 14th century, due to the hinged iron scissors found with him, his skeleton along with his few belongings were found buried below the collapsed stone 9 of the outer circle.
-Handily for the archaeologists he had three silver pennies on him dating to the reigns of Edward ii (1307 – 1327) and Edward iii (1327 – 1377) so his burial presumably dates from the reign of Edward iii.
+My first visit to the great henge and stone circles of Avebury was as a primary school pupil at Preshute School in nearby Manton and I remember how fascinated we all were particularly by the tale of ‘the barber-surgeon’.
+Believed by most experts now to be a tailor from the 14th century due to the hinged iron scissors found with him, his skeleton along with his few belongings were found buried below the collapsed stone 9 of the outer circle.
+Handily for the archaeologists he had three silver pennies on him dating to the reigns of Edward II (1307 – 1327) and Edward III (1327 – 1377) so his burial presumably dates from the reign of Edward III or possibly just afterwards.

-After that Avebury became something of a playground and regular picnic spot for me and my family, my brother and I careering up and down the bank and ditch as children still do today.
+After that Avebury became something of a playground and regular picnic spot for me and my family.
+My brothers and I used to career up and down the bank and ditch as children still do today.

 Our Avebury – touching the stones

-Of course since this monument was constructed in the depths of prehistory we can only guess its original purpose.
-Excavation can tell us the order of construction, bank and ditch and then about 500 years later stones.
-However, there have been few finds here compared to other sites of a similar age in the area.
-There is no evidence of feasting on a colossal scale as there was at Marden and Durrington Walls for instance where huge amounts of Grooved Ware pottery and animal bone were recovered.
+There have been very few finds here compared to other sites of a similar age in the area.
+There is no evidence of feasting as there was at Marden and Durrington Walls for instance, where huge amounts of Grooved Ware pottery and animal bone were recovered.
 At these two sites then we know at least some of the behaviour of the people that frequented them.
-Avebury is different, comparatively very ‘clean’ of evidence.
-As Mark Gillings and Joshua Pollard say in their book on Avebury ‘every generation has had to confront and interpret it’, and that ‘contemporary views rarely agreed’ (Gillings and Pollard 2004).
+Avebury is different, comparatively very ‘clean’ of evidence, making an interpretation much more difficult.

 A different kind of Avebury guide